gmdavef/struts-showcase/README.md

 # struts-showcase
-The purpose of this repo is to provide example pipeline scripts for various CI/CD tools to illustrate scanning with the ReversingLabs CLI.
+The purpose of this repo is to provide example pipeline scripts for various CI/CD tools to illustrate scanning with the ReversingLabs Spectra Assure CLI.
 Currently, scripts are provided for Jenkins, Azure DevOps, GitHub Actions, and TeamCity.

 NOTE: This repo has the source code and Maven build instructions for the Struts2 showcase web app, which came with Apache Struts v2.5.28.
-This is arbitrary, because the ReversingLabs CLI is capable of scanning nearly any type of software artifact that results from a build.
+This is arbitrary, because the Spectra Assure CLI is capable of scanning nearly any type of software artifact that results from a build.

 ## Jenkins

 **Jenkinsfile**

-A Jenkins pipeline script that builds the .war file, scans it with the [ReversingLabs CLI](https://docs.secure.software/cli/), and stores the reports in RL-JSON, CycloneDX, and SPDX formats as build artifacts.
+A Jenkins pipeline script that builds the .war file, scans it with the [Spectra Assure CLI](https://docs.secure.software/cli/), and stores the reports in RL-JSON, CycloneDX, and SPDX formats as build artifacts.
 The HTML report is published and available under the "ReversingLabs Report" link in Jenkins.
 This script works for a scenario where the RL CLI has been installed on a dedicated/persistent Jenkins server.
 The inclusion of "--return-status" on the rl-secure status command causes an appropriate exit code to be returned (non-zero when scan fails policy or zero if scan passes policy).

 **Jenkinsfile_diff**